 All macros discussed in this section require a single argument.
-The default units for the horizontally oriented macros LL, PO, and PE are ems (same as for the 11 and po formatter requests); the default units for the vertically oriented macros PL, TM, and BM are "V"s (same as for the p1 request).
+The default units for the horizontally oriented macros LL, PO, and PE are ems (same as for the ll and pO formatter requests); the default units for the vertically oriented macros PL, TH, TM, and BM are "V"s (same as for the pl request).